digital-services-act/transparency-database/resources/markdown/api-documentation.md

 @endphp
 </ul>

-### Source Other (source_other)
+### Source Explanation (source_explanation)

-This is a required textual field if the source above was SOURCE_OTHER.
+This is a required textual field to describe the source of the statement of reason.

-### Source Identity (source_identity)

-This is an optional textual field and it identifies the source of this statement.

 ### Automated Detection (automated_detection)

 This is a required attribute and it must be in the form "Yes" or "No".
 This indicates to us that decision taken in respect of automatically detected means.

+### Automated Decision (automated_decision)

+This is a required attribute and it must be in the form "Yes" or "No".
+This indicates to us that decision carried out automatically.

 ### Automated Take-Down (automated_takedown)

 This is a required attribute and it must be in the form "Yes" or "No".
 This indicates to us that take-down was performed using automated means.

-### Statement of Reason (statement_of_reason)
-This is an optional attribute.
-This contains the data sent by the platform to the user with the details of the infringement.

 ### URL (url)
-This is an optional attribute.
+This is an required attribute.
 This contains the URL to the data that has been moderated.

 ## Code Examples